authgear/authgear-server/docs/specs/disable-user.md

 ## Disabled user session

-When a user is disabled, the user can no longer create new sessions.
-However, there may be existing logged in sessions.
+When a user is disabled, all sessions are deleted.

-The authentication tokens (i.e. sessions, access token, refresh tokens, etc.) would be treated as invalidated.
-However, these tokens may still be manipulated through admin API, and would become valid again if user is re-enabled.
+When the user is re-enabled, they have to sign in again.

+> Rationale: Disabled account could be treated the same as Deactivated account.
+> Tested that deactivating Facebook account will terminate all sessions.
+> Tested that deactivating Twitter account will terminate all sessions.

 ## Disabled status